f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

 #### Jupyter Notebooks from Docker

-There are some situations where you might want to run a Jupyter Notebvook in a container and access to this server from the host machine.
+There are some situations where you might want to run a Jupyter Notebook in a container and access to this server from the host machine.

 Let's do this!